All international students in F and J status (and dependents) must file a tax document with the U.S. Internal Revenue Service (IRS)

 Though we can not offer advisement, form 8843 has several sections that are not relevant to students.
 Guidance on which portions of the document to complete can be found here.

-You will not be able to use the tax preparation software available through iStart to prepare this form.
+- You will not be able to use the tax preparation software available through Atlas to prepare this form.

-U.S. Federal Tax (Form 1040NR or 1040NR-EZ, unless you establish that you are not a resident alien for tax purposes after applying the rules of the substantial presence test)
+- U.S. Federal Tax (Form 1040NR, unless you establish that you are not a resident alien for tax purposes after applying the rules of the substantial presence test)

-Any international student who is a non-resident alien for tax purposes and has access to iStart may utilize the tax preparation software to prepare the federal forms.
+- Any international student who is a non-resident alien for tax purposes and has access to Atlas may utilize the tax preparation software to prepare the federal forms.

 NOTE WELL: Many free software programs for filing tax returns may be inappropriate for non-resident aliens.
 Please read all information about these services carefully before using one to file.
 If you mistakenly use the wrong forms for filing your federal tax return, you may file an amendment with form 1040X.